ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 > The photographer selling the taxed images was supposed to cancel the stamp with his initials and the date.
 Although this can be a benefit to today's researcher, investigation has shown that less than 25% of stamps have a date recorded on them.
 Cancellations may include an "X", initials, a name, or some illegible scribble.
 (KG, p23.)

-The photographer's name and initials appear to confirm that the photographer for each is G. A. Douglass (and explicit in the faded imprint on the back of James D. Warren's print), who, along with the other Buffalo photographers indicated in the scanned portraits, is listed in Thomas' Buffalo City Directory in 1866:
+The photographer's name and initials appear to confirm that the photographer for each is G. A. Douglass (and explicit in the faded imprint on the back of James D. Warren's portrait), who, along with the other Buffalo photographers indicated in the scanned portraits, is listed in Thomas' Buffalo City Directory in 1866:

 <div class="cols">
 {{% fig "mills-family/buffalo/1866-thomas-directory-p367" "350" /%}}
 {{% fig "mills-family/buffalo/1866-thomas-directory-p192" "350" /%}}
 </div>

-This photograph cannot be of James D. Warren's mother [Nancy (Joslyn) Warren](https://www.findagrave.com/memorial/180634896/nancy-warren) (20 Oct 1800 to 08 Jul 1843), as she died years before the existence of CDV's.
+This photograph cannot be of James D. Warren's mother [Nancy (Joslyn) Warren](https://www.findagrave.com/memorial/180634896/nancy-warren) (20 Oct 1800 to 08 Jul 1843), as she died years before the existence of CDVs.
 Therefore, most logical candidates for the identity of this older woman are either James' father's second wife [Harriet (Tiffany) Warren](https://www.findagrave.com/memorial/180634971/harriet-warren) (1802 to 27 Sept 1875) or his wife Mary (Mills) Warren’s mother [Deborah (Smith) Mills](https://www.findagrave.com/memorial/78770568/deborah-mills) (02 Dec 1798, Smithtown NY to 13 Jun 1882, Clarence NY).
 Another possibility could be the wife of George Love, who I currently don't know anything about.

 I have not found a photo of Harriet, but there is a photograph of her brother Silas.